salesforcecli/plugin-source/messages/retrieve.md

 # examples

-- To retrieve the source files in a directory:
-  $ sfdx force:source:retrieve -p path/to/source

-- To retrieve a specific Apex class and the objects whose source is in a directory:
-  $ sfdx force:source:retrieve -p "path/to/apex/classes/MyClass.cls,path/to/source/objects"

-- To retrieve source files in a comma-separated list that contains spaces:
-  $ sfdx force:source:retrieve -p "path/to/objects/MyCustomObject/fields/MyField.field-meta.xml, path/to/apex/classes"

-- To retrieve all Apex classes:
-  $ sfdx force:source:retrieve -m ApexClass

-- To retrieve a specific Apex class:
-  $ sfdx force:source:retrieve -m ApexClass:MyApexClass

-- To retrieve a specific Apex class and update source tracking files:
-  $ sfdx force:source:retrieve -m ApexClass:MyApexClass -t

-- To retrieve all custom objects and Apex classes:
-  $ sfdx force:source:retrieve -m "CustomObject,ApexClass"

-- To retrieve all Apex classes and two specific profiles (one of which has a space in its name):
-  $ sfdx force:source:retrieve -m "ApexClass, Profile:My Profile, Profile: AnotherProfile"

-- To retrieve all metadata components listed in a manifest:
-  $ sfdx force:source:retrieve -x path/to/package.xml

-- To retrieve metadata from a package or multiple packages:
-  $ sfdx force:source:retrieve -n MyPackageName
-  $ sfdx force:source:retrieve -n "Package1, PackageName With Spaces, Package3"

-- To retrieve all metadata from a package and specific components that aren’t in the package, specify both -n | --packagenames and one other scoping parameter:
-  $ sfdx force:source:retrieve -n MyPackageName -p path/to/apex/classes
-  $ sfdx force:source:retrieve -n MyPackageName -m ApexClass:MyApexClass
-  $ sfdx force:source:retrieve -n MyPackageName -x path/to/package.xml

-- To retrieve source files to a given directory instead of the default package directory specified in sfdx-project.json:
-  $ sfdx force:source:retrieve -m "StandardValueSet:TaskStatus" -r path/to/unpackaged

-# flags.retrievetargetdir

-directory root for the retrieved source files

-# flags.sourcePath

-comma-separated list of source file paths to retrieve

-# flags.wait

-wait time for command to finish in minutes

-# flags.manifest

-file path for manifest (package.xml) of components to retrieve

-# flags.metadata

-comma-separated list of metadata component names

-# flags.packagename

-a comma-separated list of packages to retrieve

-# flags.tracksource

-if the retrieve succeeds, update source tracking information; doesn't delete local files that were deleted in the org

-# flags.verbose

-verbose output of retrieve result

-# flags.forceoverwrite

-ignore conflict warnings and overwrite changes to the project

-# flagsLong.retrievetargetdir

-- The root of the directory structure into which the source files are retrieved.

-- If the target directory matches one of the package directories in your sfdx-project.json file, the command fails.

-- Running the command multiple times with the same target adds new files and overwrites existing files.

-# flagsLong.wait
+- Retrieve the source files in a directory from your default org:

+  <%= config.bin %> <%= command.id %> --sourcepath path/to/source

+- Retrieve a specific Apex class and the objects whose source is in a directory from an org with alias "myscratch":

+  <%= config.bin %> <%= command.id %> --sourcepath "path/to/apex/classes/MyClass.cls,path/to/source/objects" --target-org myscratch

+- Retrieve source files in a comma-separated list that contains spaces:

+  <%= config.bin %> <%= command.id %> --sourcepath "path/to/objects/MyCustomObject/fields/MyField.field-meta.xml, path/to/apex/classes"

+- Retrieve all Apex classes:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass

+- Retrieve a specific Apex class:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass:MyApexClass

+- Retrieve a specific Apex class and update source tracking files:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass:MyApexClass --tracksource

+- Retrieve all custom objects and Apex classes:

+  <%= config.bin %> <%= command.id %> --metadata "CustomObject,ApexClass"

+- Retrieve all Apex classes and two specific profiles (one of which has a space in its name):

+  <%= config.bin %> <%= command.id %> --metadata "ApexClass, Profile:My Profile, Profile: AnotherProfile"

+- Retrieve all metadata components listed in a manifest:

+  <%= config.bin %> <%= command.id %> --manifest path/to/package.xml

+- Retrieve metadata from a package or multiple packages:

+  <%= config.bin %> <%= command.id %> --packagenames MyPackageName
+  <%= config.bin %> <%= command.id %> --packagenames "Package1, PackageName With Spaces, Package3"

+- Retrieve all metadata from a package and specific components that aren’t in the package, specify both -n | --packagenames and one other scoping parameter:

+  <%= config.bin %> <%= command.id %> --packagenames MyPackageName --sourcepath path/to/apex/classes
+  <%= config.bin %> <%= command.id %> --packagenames MyPackageName --metadata ApexClass:MyApexClass
+  <%= config.bin %> <%= command.id %> --packagenames MyPackageName --manifest path/to/package.xml

+- Retrieve source files to a given directory instead of the default package directory specified in sfdx-project.json:

+  <%= config.bin %> <%= command.id %> --metadata "StandardValueSet:TaskStatus" --retrievetargetdir path/to/unpackaged

+# flags.retrievetargetdir.summary

+Root of the directory structure into which the source files are retrieved.

+# flags.sourcePath.summary

+Comma-separated list of file paths for source to retrieve from the org.

+# flags.wait.summary

 Number of minutes to wait for the command to complete and display results to the terminal window.

+# flags.manifest.summary

+Complete path for the manifest (package.xml) file that specifies the components to retrieve.

+# flags.metadata.summary

+Comma-separated list of names of metadata components to retrieve from the org.

+# flags.packagename.summary

+Comma-separated list of packages to retrieve.

+# flags.tracksource.summary

+If the retrieve succeeds, update source tracking information; doesn't delete local files that were deleted in the org.

+# flags.verbose.summary

+Verbose output of retrieve result.

+# flags.forceoverwrite.summary

+Ignore conflict warnings and overwrite changes to the project.

+# flags.retrievetargetdir.description

+If the target directory matches one of the package directories in your sfdx-project.json file, the command fails.

+Running the command multiple times with the same target adds new files and overwrites existing files.

+# flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

-# flagsLong.manifest
+# flags.manifest.description

-- The complete path for the manifest (package.xml) file that specifies the components to retrieve.

-- If you specify this parameter, don’t specify --metadata or --sourcepath.
+If you specify this parameter, don’t specify --metadata or --sourcepath.

-# flagsLong.metadata
+# flags.metadata.description

-- A comma-separated list of names of metadata components to retrieve from the org.

-- If you specify this parameter, don’t specify --manifest or --sourcepath.
+If you specify this parameter, don’t specify --manifest or --sourcepath.

-# flagsLong.sourcePath
+# flags.sourcePath.description

-- A comma-separated list of file paths for source to retrieve from the org.
 The supplied paths can be to a single file (in which case the operation is applied to only one file) or to a folder (in which case the operation is applied to all source files in the directory and its sub-directories).

-- If you specify this parameter, don’t specify --manifest or --metadata.
+If you specify this parameter, don’t specify --manifest or --metadata.

 # SourceRetrieveError